 The Google WiFi router doesn’t offer anything quite like it.

 Difference #6: Design – There are also some differences in the way that the routers are designed.
 They are around the same size at 3.9 by 3.9 by 3.9 inches for the AmpliFi and 4.1 x 4.1 x 2.7 inches for the Google WiFi, but the similarities stop there.

 The Google WiFi system consists of three identical units — each enclosed in a cylindrical case that is covered by a white, glossy finish.
 Each device is also sort of cut in half horizontally to leave room for a narrow LED light that encircles the case almost completely.
 It’s pretty compact so it should be easy to fit it in in pretty much any room, but it’s hefty enough at 12 ounces to avoid toppling over when hooked up to ethernet cables.
 While it’s easy to hide, it’s also pretty attractive with a beautiful cream color and simplistic design that shouldn’t clash with the rest of the room.

 The AmpliFi HD’s design is pretty unique as far as routers go — largely due to the design of the Mesh Point satellites.
 The main router is a square box with a matte white finish and softly rounded corners, and the satellites are large antennas that plug into an outlet.
 The design has its benefits and drawbacks.
 While the main router is pretty inoffensive and even looks impressive enough to be a decoration or clock on its own, the satellites are bulky and difficult to hide.
-It will be pretty apparent that you have a satellite plugged into your outlet, as they are pretty large and take up a significant amount of space.
-The plus side is that you won’t have any table or counter space occupied by satellites, but you’ll also have to deal with some antennas that are pretty blatantly networking equipment.
+It will be pretty apparent that you have a satellite plugged into your outlet, as they are pretty large.
+However, the plus side is that you won’t have any table or counter space occupied by satellites.

 AmpliFi HD vs. Google WiFi — Comparison Chart